-Groups that might be considered difficult to administer-family workers, domestics, day workers, agricultural workers, and the self-employed-were often initially excluded from coverage.
-The trend has been to extend coverage to these groups under separate funds or to bring them gradually under the general system.
+Groups that might be considered difficult to administer-family workers, household workers, day workers, agricultural workers, and the selfemployed-were often initially excluded from coverage.
+The trend has been to extend coverage to these groups under separate programs or to bring them gradually under the general system.
 In some countries, noncovered workers become eligible for the right to an eventual pension if they make voluntary contributions at a specified level.
 Some systems also provide voluntary coverage for women who leave the labor force temporarily to have children or to raise a family, or for self-employed persons not covered by a mandatory program.
 Some developed countries with younger programs have constructed a unified national program, thus largely bypassing the need for developing separate industrial or agricultural funds.

 Most developing countries have extended coverage gradually.
-Their first step toward creating a social security system has commonly been to cover wage and salary workers against loss of income due to old age and, less commonly, disability.
+Their first steps toward creating a social security system have commonly been to cover wage and salary workers against loss of income due to work injury, and then old age and, increasingly, disability.

-In a number of developing countries, particularly in those that were once British colonies, this initial step has come via the institutional form of provident funds.
-Most provident funds provide coverage for wage and salary workers in the government and private sector.
+In a number of developing countries, particularly in those that were once British colonies, this initial step has come via provident funds.
+Most provident funds provide coverage for wage and salary workers in the public and private sector.
 A few funds have exclusions based on the worker's earnings or the size of the firm.
 Funds that exclude employees with earnings above a certain level from compulsory coverage may in some cases give them the option to affiliate or continue to participate voluntarily.

 Source of Funds.
-The financing of benefits for old-age, disability, and survivor programs can come from three possible sources:
+The financing of benefits for oldage, disability, and survivor programs can come from three possible sources: